utPLSQL/utPLSQL/docs/userguide/expectations.md

 ```

+# Comparing json objects

+utPLSQL is capable of comparing json data-types on Oracle 12.2 and above.

+### Notes on comparison of json data

+- Json data can contain objects, scalar or arrays.
+- During comparison of json objects the order doesn't matter.
+- During comparison of json arrays the index of element is taken into account
+- To compare json you have to make sure its type of  `json_element_t` or its subtypes

+utPLSQL offers advanced data-comparison options, for comparing json data-types.
+The options allow you to:

+- define json path query to exclude from comparison
+- define json path query to include in comparison
+- and more ...

+For details on available options and how to use them, read the [advanced data comparison](advanced_data_comparison.md) guide.

 # Negating a matcher

 Expectations provide a very convenient way to perform a check on a negated matcher.

 Syntax to check for matcher evaluating to true: